jphong125/stellaapic/Writerside/topics/Auto-Closing.md

-# Result
+# Auto Closing

 ## Overview
-Using this method the Lucky Monaco system will send to Casino Operator the winning result of a bet.<br/> **The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.**
+Using this method the Lucky Monaco system will send to Casino Operator for closing the pending winning result of a bet.<br/> **The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.**

 Result request may contain a prize that the player is awarded with during the game round, if there is an active promotional campaigns.

 Important : The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.

+Important : This is executed when the game is abnormally disconnected, the user does not check the results of the game within **24 hours**, and fails to end the round.<br/> This status is marked as CompleteInProcess. <br/>
+CompleteInProcess : game round is marked as Completed in the db, Result or EndRound requests is in asynchronous transaction queue and the system tries to send it to Operator

 ## Request

 Requested "Result" API URL will be notified individually, for security reasons.
+(Using same requested "result")

 ### Request Parameters